dasch-swiss/dsp-js-lib/design-documentation.md

 `ListsEndpoint` handles requests relating to whole lists or specific list nodes.
 Lists and list nodes serialized as JSON-LD are converted to `ListNode`.
 When reading lists or list nodes, `ListsEndpoint` should not be used directly by the client.
+Instead, `ListNodeCache` should be used, keeping API calls and conversions to a minimum.

 ### Utility Methods